 While traveling in this Central American country, my boyfriend K and I visited Tortuguero, both named for the village and the National Park located along the Caribbean coast in north eastern Costa Rica.
 This is a wonderful, semi-secluded park where you can see wildlife in their natural environment.

 About Tortuguero National Park

-Even our accommodations were situated right in the jungle!
-We didn’t have to look far to spot wild flora and fauna as we were greeted by a troop of Capuchin monkey’s upon our arrival at the hotel.
+Most accommodations are situated right in the jungle, close to the village.
+You won’t have to look far to spot wild flora and fauna.
+I was greeted by a troop of Capuchin monkey’s upon our arrival at my hotel.

-K and I stayed at Raja Roja Lodge & Cabina in a cabin raised above the swampy jungle floor.
+My boyfriend and I stayed at Rana Roja Lodge & Cabina in a cabin raised above the swampy jungle floor.
 A series of boardwalks connect the cabins and we really felt like we were sharing the jungle with its local inhabitants.
-At night I could hear the roar of the howler monkeys resonate through the jungle, with a symphony of jungle voices in the background.
+At night we could hear the roar of the howler monkeys resonate through the jungle, with a symphony of jungle voices in the background.

 Get Out And Explore

 During our short stay in Tortuguero, we did an early morning canoe tour to search for wildlife in the mangrove jungle.
 At night we went for guided walk along the beach in search of sea turtles.
 As outdoor enthusiasts and nature lovers, we were in paradise!